ada-lyn/ada-lyn.github.io/index.md

 </p>

 We can see that here, the confidence bands are wider.
-Notably, we have a spike in ratings on monday, which is surprising as we would expect people to not be the happiest on monday.
+Notably, we have a spike in ratings on monday, which is surprising as we would expect people to not be at their happiest on monday.
 The number of ratings starts high at the beginning of the week, and then steadily decreases until the weekend where it is at its lowest point.
 We may assume that people use / test their new products during the weekend, and give it a rating the following week after, mainly on monday because they don't have the motivation to work.
-Here again, the effect on the average rating is significant, but very small (in the order of 0.01).
+Here again, the effect on the average rating is statistically significant, but very small (in the order of 0.01).

 <p float="left">
   <img src="/img/products/rating_by_dayofmonth_evolution_Books.png" width="49.5%" />
   <img src="/img/products/number_by_dayofmonth_evolution_Books.png" width="49.5%" />
 </p>

 For the day of the month, the confidence bands are almost too big to draw significant conclusions.
-We could however argue that people usually receive their salary at the end of the month, therfore are more happy and give better ratings in the following days, with their happiness decreasing until the next payday.
+We could however argue that people usually receive their salary at the end of the month, therefore are more happy and give better ratings in the following days, with their happiness decreasing until the next payday.
 The Number of reviews is very low on the 31.
 This is not something worth interpreting, as almost all months have at least 30 days, but only a few have 31.
 The slight decrease in the number of reviews over the month might be connected to the previous argument of payday happiness, where people might spend more money to buy products on amazon at the beggining of the month, and hence give more reviews.
 The effect on the average rating we observe is about 0.02.

 **Analysis of the number of reviews per product**

-We want here to see if there is any trend going on between the total number of reviews on a product and the rating of that product. e decided to only keep products with more than 2 reviews, since it is reasonable to assume that the average rating of products with a small amount of reviews might not be that reliable as an indication of the true quality of the product.
+We want here to see if there is any trend going on between the total number of reviews on a product and the rating of that product.
+We decided to only keep products with more than 2 reviews, since it is reasonable to assume that the average rating of products with a small amount of reviews might not be that reliable as an indication of the true quality of the product.

 <p float="left">